satyamx/meetbot/README.md

 - None of your data (user credentials and team names) is stored anywhere on cloud.
 Your data is stored locally on your computer at `meetbot/database.db` and only you can access it.

 - As stressed earlier, running `./meetbot/server.sh` or `./meetbot/worker.sh` will throw errors.
-You need to `cd` into the first meetbot directory using `cd meetbot` before running any of these scripts.
+You need to `cd` into the parent meetbot directory using `cd meetbot` before running any of these scripts.

 - You can send multiple tasks, but the worker executes the tasks on first come first serve basis.
 Make sure you send the task to attend an 8AM lecture before the task for 10AM and so on.